lopezdsr/sql-query/sql-query.md

 You must have at least 'Reader' access to the buckets that contain the input objects.
     - If the format of the input objects is CSV, and no special options are required, there is no need to specify a `STORED AS` clause.
 However, if the format is JSON, ORC, Parquet, or AVRO, after the `FROM` clause, specify STORED AS JSON, STORED AS ORC, STORED AS PARQUET, or STORED AS AVRO, as appropriate.
+    - If text formats, such as JSON and CSV, are compressed with either gzip or bzip2 and have the extensions *.gz and *.bz, they automatically get recognized as compressed files.
+However, it is not recommended to use these kinds of compressed files due to performance reasons.
     - If the format of the input objects is CSV and a delimiter other than the default `,` (comma) is used, you have to specify the delimiter using the `FIELDS TERMINATED BY` option of the [`STORED AS`](/docs/services/sql-query?topic=sql-query-sql-reference#externalTableSpec) clause.
 All single Unicode characters are allowed as delimiters.
     - By default, it is assumed that CSV input objects have a header line that specifies the names of the input columns.
 If the objects don't have a header line, you have to specify `NOHEADER` in the [`STORED AS`](/docs/services/sql-query?topic=sql-query-sql-reference#externalTableSpec) clause.
     - If required, you can use JOIN constructs to join data from several input URIs, even if those URIs point to different instances of Cloud {{site.data.keyword.cos_short}} .